 Awakening Lane could be another two-story family home in Newark, as it was once and in many ways still is.

 A school bus deposits its charges in front of the yellow house at the corner each afternoon, and the colorful cacophony of a children’s playground marks a family neighborhood just before the turn.
 In the late summer heat the women gathered on the front porch like others on the street, until the central Ohio weather chased them inside.
 Nestling into the living room’s couches, they share the space with a tree that went up early, branches already brimming with ornaments and light.
+For the bedrooms, they find many lovely bedroom rugs here.

 Since its doors first opened in April of 2017, more than twenty-five women have spent time living in recovery at Awakening Lane, for an average of three to four months each.
 Twenty former residents went on to successfully transition into independent or family housing, with four women currently living in the house on track to do the same.
 Three children have also spent time in the yellow house on the corner, with one born while her mother was in residence.